 Forecasting

-The model selected for each windowed period (model orders 4, 1 and 1) was used to forecast the number of defects in the next sample after the end of the window.
+Selected models were used to forecast the number of defects in the next sample after the end of the window.
 The input for making these predictions was the number of improvements and features that were expected to be resolved.
-The input values were converted to differences, since the underlying model was formed using differenced data.
-Differencing was then removed to provide the predicted number of future defects.

-Table V shows the resulting single-step, out-of-sample defect prediction data for the first time window, W2-79, including the upper and lower bounds of the confidence intervals.
+Table I shows the resulting single-step, out-of-sample defect prediction data for the first time window, W2-79, including the upper and lower bounds of the confidence intervals.
 The actual number of improvements, features, and bugs in the prediction sample period was 4, 0, and 18, respectively.
-Notice that the actual number of bugs, 18, is outside of the 90% confidence interval, which spans from 6.4 to 13.79 (see the outlined row in Table 5).
+Notice that the actual number of bugs, 18, is outside of the 90% confidence interval, which spans from 6.4 to 13.79 (see the outlined row in Table I).
 On the other hand, the actual number of future defects in the next window, W80−157, was 17.
 This was inside the 90% confidence interval, which spans from 13.38 to 18.00.

 Forecasting at the end of the first time window, W2-79. future output values are predicted for a number of hypothetical input values.